spotlightpa/poor-richard/content/news/2025-04-01-SPLDIRECTCARE0425.md

 Argall’s bill would direct the Department of Human Services to administer the test, but doesn’t specify how, nor does it say who would write it or what exactly would be examined.
 According to the bill language, the exam would assess interpersonal communication skills, basic writing and reading comprehension, understanding of cultural and diverse communities, and awareness of mental and behavioral health needs.

-Kathy Cubit, an advocacy manager for the Center for Advocacy for the Rights and Interests of Elders, expressed reservations about loosening the educational rule.
+Kathy Cubit, an advocacy manager for the Center for Advocacy for the Rights and Interests of Elders (CARIE), expressed reservations about loosening the educational rule.

 To ensure dropping the requirement doesn’t diminish the quality of care, she would prefer to see the proposal piloted before it is implemented across the state.

-“There’s just so much at stake for both the worker and the resident, you want to make sure the work is being done right,” said Cubit, who otherwise supports the legislation.
+“There’s just so much at stake for both the worker and the resident, you want to make sure the work is being done right,” said Cubit.
+CARIE does not have a position on the legislation.

 The bill is part of a package of legislation Argall introduced to encourage people to work as caregivers as more Pennsylvanians reach retirement age.